 As a teacher, you are more likely to notice a shift in the behaviour of a young person than their parents or carers.
 Students spend most of their day at school and if a gaming addiction has manifested you will notice changes in the way the student acts, behaves and how they focus in class.

 The social cues are easily recognisable and when someone develops an addiction, they have a stark change in how they act and speak, so between parents, carers and teachers you should be able to pick up on it.

 Just as you would traditionally safeguard children from other forms of abuse, if you spot the symptoms of gaming addiction you should consult your safeguarding lead and take it further.

-There are many crazes around schools from different games and challenges online so it can be hard to know when someone is addicted or if they're simply passionate about gaming, however if you manage to intervene early you may be able to help the student before an addiction materialises.
+There are many crazes around schools from different games and challenges online, so it can be hard to know when someone is addicted or if they're simply passionate about gaming.
+However, if you manage to intervene early you may be able to help the student before an addiction materialises.

 There are a range of approaches to how to treat gaming addiction, but one of the most effective methods is to prevent it from occurring in the first place.

 Preventing gaming addiction involves sharing information about the dangers of gaming addiction and the consequences that this kind of behaviour can have on all aspects of someone’s life.
 Some effort is being made by gaming companies to educate their customers about the safe use of games, but it’s also up to people like parents and teachers to educate children in particular about how an addiction to computer games can be bad.

 Preventing gaming addiction also required education about how to safely play online games and the right amount of time to be spent on this activity every day.
 If you’re talking to young people about their gaming habits, encourage them to decide on how much time they think is healthy to spend on gaming and encourage them to speak to you if they’re worried about this time increasing.